 - 44.2% of all Arlington trees were in fair to poor condition.

 You can read the complete report of the study results here.

-ARLINGTON’S MOST COMMON AND FAVORITE TREES
+ARLINGTON’S MOST COMMON AND FAVORITE TREES in 1998

 To see a breakdown of the most common tree species in Arlington as found in the 1998 statistical survey, click here.
 For images of some of Arlington’s trees and favorites in the community, click here.